Skip to main content

 • Professional clothing attire

-• Degree-related expenses such as student fees, tuition, and books for classes are not covered.
+• Degree-related expenses such as student fees, tuition, and books/materials for classes are not covered.

 • Expenses for activities taking place in future academic years.